Last Updated on 12 June 2024 by Cycloscope

 small and compact

-CamelBak ranks as one of the best MTB backpack manufacturers because it offers no real shortcoming.
+CamelBak ranks as one of the best MTB backpack manufacturers because it offers no real shortcomings.
 It’s a little intimidating to adjust, but it feels like another part of your body once done.
 It doesn’t bounce or move around.

 It’s light despite the 2L bladder.
 You will love the 2-liter water reserve as it will keep you from exhausting it in trail runs and longer Spartan races.